Cramer-Lundberg model for some classes of extremal Markov sequences: Introduction and the classical model description

 \section{Introduction and the classical model description}

 The classical Cram\'{e}r-L{u}ndberg risk model was introduced by Lundberg in 1903 (see \cite{Lundberg}) and developed by H. Cr\'{a}mer and his Stockholm School at the beginning of the XX century (see e.g. \cite{Cramer}).
 A reach information on actuarial risk theory, non-life insurance models and financial models one can find in a huge number of papers and books (e.g. \cite{Franck2, Asmussen, Bowers, Grandel, Klugman, McNeil, Muller, Reiss, Rolski}).
-The interested reader we want to refer to the series of P. Embrechts papers and especially to the book of P. Embrechts, C. Kluppelberg and T. Mikosch \cite{Embrechts}.
+We direct the interested reader to the series of P. Embrechts papers and especially to the book of P. Embrechts, C. Kluppelberg and T. Mikosch \cite{Embrechts}.
 Between many interesting results we can find there very important modifications of Cramer-Lundberg models for heavy tailed distributions.

-The basic model in this theory, called Cramer-Lundberg model or the renewal model, has the following structure: \begin{namelist}{lll} \item{\bf (a)} {\bf Claim size process}: the claim sizes $(X_k)$ are iid positive random variables with cumulative distribution function $F$, finite mean $m = \mathbf{E}X_k$ and variance $\sigma^2 = {\rm Var} X_k$. \item{\bf (b)} {\bf Claim times}: the claims occur at the random instants of time
+The basic model in this theory, called Cramer-Lundberg model or the renewal model, has the following structure: \begin{namelist}{lll} \item{\bf (a)} {\bf Claim size process}: the claim sizes $(X_k)$ are i.i.d. positive random variables with cumulative distribution function $F$, finite mean $m = \mathbf{E}X_k$ and variance $\sigma^2 = {\rm Var} X_k$. \item{\bf (b)} {\bf Claim times}: the claims occur at the random instants of time

 where the inter arrival times